verless/verless/docs/plugin-reference.md

 * **Plugin key:** `tags`
-* **What it does:** Creates a top-level `tags` directory containing a directory for each tag, and those directories contain an index page rendered with your [`list-page.html`](https://github.com/verless/verless/blob/docs/docs/template-reference.md#required-templates) template.
+* **What it does:** Creates a top-level `tags` directory containing a directory for each tag, and those directories contain a list page rendered with your [`list-page.html`](https://github.com/verless/verless/blob/docs/docs/template-reference.md#required-templates) template.
 This is where all pages are available as [`Pages`](https://github.com/verless/verless/blob/master/docs/template-reference.md#pages).
 From there, you can link to